 4.2 Charter Committees.

-In addition to the other committees that the Board of Trustees may establish from time to time, the Audit, Business Development and Technology Transfer, Committee on the Board, Compensation, Development, Employee Retirement Trust, Executive, Finance, Investment, and Research and Education Committees shall be designated charter committees, the duties of which are described below.
+In addition to the other committees that the Board of Trustees may establish from time to time, the Audit and Risk, Business Development and Technology Transfer, Committee on the Board, Compensation, Development, Employee Retirement Trust, Executive, Finance, Investment, and Research and Education Committees shall be designated charter committees, the duties of which are described below.

 Subject to conditions particular to an individual committee as noted below, the Chairman of the Board of Trustees annually shall recommend the persons to serve as chair (who must be a Trustee) and as members of each charter committee, for election by the Board of Trustees.
 Members of charter committees shall be selected from Members, Honorary Members, Trustees and Life Trustees, provided, however, that in matters where such committee is exercising powers of the Board of Trustees, only those persons who are Trustees with voting rights shall vote or otherwise act upon such matters.
 Each member of a charter committee shall normally serve for a three-year term, with the power given to the Chairman of the Board of Trustees to recommend members for additional three-year terms.
 In formulating his or her recommendations, the Chairman of the Board of Trustees shall take account of the desirability of rotation of committee members and chairs, the need for specific skills or experience, and the value of continuity of practice.

-The Audit Committee shall consist of not less than three members who may be elected Trustees, Life Trustees, Members or Honorary Members, provided that no appointee may be an officer or employee of the Corporation, a member of either the Finance and Budget Committee or the Investment Committee, or any person that receives any material commercial benefit from the Corporation.
-At least a majority of the members of the Audit Committee shall be Trustees.
-At least one member of the Audit Committee shall have a meaningful background in accounting or finance.
+The Audit and Risk Committee shall consist of not less than three members who may be elected Trustees, Life Trustees, Members or Honorary Members, provided that no appointee may be an officer or employee of the Corporation, a member of either the Finance Committee or the Investment Committee, or any person that receives any material commercial benefit from the Corporation.
+At least a majority of the members of the Audit and Risk Committee shall be Trustees.
+At least one member of the Audit and Risk Committee shall have a meaningful background in accounting or finance.

 4.2.2 Business Development and Technology Transfer Committee.